 Individually evaluated loans - SIF does not record loans at fair value on a recurring basis.
 Loans for which it is probable that payment of interest and principal will not be made in accordance with the contractual terms of the loan agreement are placed on nonaccrual and individually evaluated.
-The fair value of individually evaluated loans is estimated using one of several methods, including collateral value, market value of similar debt, enterprise and liquidation value and discounted cash flows.
+The fair value of individually evaluated loans is estimated using one of several methods, including collateral value, market value of similar debt, enterprise and liquidation value, and discounted cash flows.
 Those loans not requiring an allowance for credit losses represent loans for which the fair value of the expected repayments or collateral exceed the recorded investments in such loans.
-When the fair value of the collateral is based on an observable market price or a current appraised value which uses substantially observable data, SIF records the individually evaluated loan as nonrecurring Level 2.
 When an appraised value is not available or management determines the fair value of the collateral is below the appraised value or the appraised value contains a significant assumption and there is no observable market price, SIF records the individually evaluated loan as nonrecurring Level 3.
+Change in value is recorded within provision for credit loss on the statements of activities.